Trip Tips: See and live history in Lebanon

 SUNSETS AND SUPER YACHTS

-Saint-George Yacht Club & Marina, on one side of the corniche and in the heart of Beirut, opened in the 1930s.
+Saint-George Yacht Club & Marina, on one side of the cornice and in the heart of Beirut, opened in the 1930s.

 Little remains of the main building after a bomb in 2005 ripped out its interior and killed former Prime Minister Rafik Hariri.
 But the Lebanese are resilient and the club has stayed open.